Does Collaborative Human-LM Dialogue Generation Help Information Extraction from Human Dialogues?: Problem Definition and Evaluation

-In order to handle more complex tasks, we reframe the dialogue state tracking problem in three ways.
+To accommodate the complexities of our dialogues, we augment DST problem in three ways.
 First, we introduce the notion of a ``referent'', either with the global context or the entity that the extracted information is associated with.
 Second, we allow slots to take on multiple values.
-Lastly, we allow slot values to be updated in multiple ways: a value could be corrected by the user, a new value could be added to form a list, or an existing value could be augmented, e.g., with details expanding on a free-form slot.
+Lastly, we allow slot values to be updated in multiple ways: a value can be corrected by the user, a new value can be added to form a list, or an existing value can be augmented, e.g., with details expanding on a free-form slot.
 For example, \autoref{fig:teaser} provides an example of an agent gathering information about an accident together with the extracted tuples.
 There are three referents (\textit{Global} context, \textit{Caller}, and \textit{Other Driver}); the number of passengers in the caller's vehicle was corrected from one to two; and the other driver's car has multiple \textit{Damage Parts} (left and front).

-With these changes, we can reframe the DST problem as follows, using the arrow diacritic to indicate cumulative state elements, upper case to indicate tuples and lower case to indicate labels or values, boldface to indicate a set of tuples, and calligraphic font to indicate a set of values.
+With these changes, we describe our notations as follows, using the arrow diacritic to indicate cumulative state elements, upper case to indicate tuples and lower case to indicate labels or values, boldface to indicate a set of tuples, and calligraphic font to indicate a set of values.
 The initial dialogue state $\bX_0$ is empty.
-The cumulative belief (CB) state $\overleftarrow{\bX}_t$ (for $t > 0$) could be predicted directly or via a recursive state update: $\overleftarrow{\bX}_t = \mathit{update}(\overleftarrow{\bX}_{t-1}, \bX_t)$, where the turn-level belief (TLB) $\bX_t$ is predicted (locally) and the update function adds new slots and replaces updated slots.
+The cumulative belief (CB) state $\overleftarrow{\bX}_t$ (for $t > 0$) could be predicted directly or via a recursive state update: $\overleftarrow{\bX}_t = \mathit{update}(\overleftarrow{\bX}_{t-1},\bX_t)$, where only new/updated state values are predicted in the turn-level belief (TLB) $\bX_t$ and the update function adds new slots and replaces updated slots.
 In the direct approach, it is possible to correct errors made by the model in previous turns, as well as introduce errors.
 A potential advantage of the update approach is that TLBs are shorter and therefore easier to predict.